 Physical Characteristics: Pointed muzzle; upright ears; curled tail; red-gold double coat

 The Norwegian elkhound represents both the hound and spitz breeds.
 It's a playful yet protective dog that makes a loyal pet.
 But it craves human companionship and can be prone to separation anxiety.
 Despite its smaller stature, the Norwegian elkhound is an extremely energetic breed that requires rigorous daily exercise.

 Physical Characteristics: Curled tail; thick coat; colors include black, gray, white, and more

 08 of 10

-Also known as the Eskimo Spitz, this breed makes an exceptional companion because of its friendly, affectionate nature; it's also loyal to its family and great with children.
-The German Spitz is an excellent watchdog as well as an intelligent breed that's quick to learn, but will also require a great deal of exercise.Continue to 9 of 10 below.
+Also known as the Eskimo spitz, the German spitz makes an exceptional companion because of its friendly and affectionate nature.
+These dogs tend to be loyal to their families and great with children.
+They're also an intelligent breed that's quick to learn, but they do require lots of daily exercise.

 09 of 10